nvtkaszpir/DevOps-Knowledge-Base/scm/cmdb.rst

 From ANY CMDB to Django CMDB

-Django insepctdb module allows you to migrate from an old CMDB engine to a new one (Django based) within one hour..
+Django insepctdb module allows you to migrate from an old CMDB engine to a new one (Django based) within an hour..
 Below you can find two examples presenting the idea:

-Examples:

 http://www.ianlewis.org/en/administer-wordpress-django-admin
 http://labs.freehackers.org/projects/djangoredmineadmin